CyL0NG/MyVim/README.md

 16. Shougo/neosnippet
 17. scrooloose/vim-statline
 18. minibufexplorerpp

-> Run PluginInstall to install these plugins.
+###You can run PluginInstall to install these plugins.

 ###Use gvimfullscreen.dll to control transparency.